Reproducible-Science-Curriculum/sharing-RR-Jupyter/_episodes/01-sharing-github.md

 Before we upload one of our existing files, we will first create a new notebook with a "print('hello world')" `Python` statement in a single cell.

-#### 4.1 Create a new sample notebook
+> ## 4.1 Create a new sample notebook

-To acomplish this, please follow the step below:
-- At the Jupyter dashboard, click on _New_ button and select a `Python 3` notebook.
+> - At the Jupyter dashboard, click on _New_ button and select a `Python 3` notebook.
-- In the first cell of the notebok, type the `Python` atatement:
+> - In the first cell of the notebok, type the `Python` atatement:
+>

-        print('hello world')
+>        print('hello world')
+>

-- Run the cell to confim that the `Python` statemnt does not have any bugs.
+> - Run the cell to confim that the `Python` statemnt does not have any bugs.
-- Save the notebook as "hello_world_binder.ipynb"
+> - Save the notebook as "hello_world_binder.ipynb"

-#### 4.2 Upload the new sample notebook to our GitHub repository
+{: .challenge}

 To add our new sample notebook to our GitHub repository, we will return to our repository's homepage at <https://github.com>.

-To upload our file:
+> ## 4.2 Upload the new sample notebook to our GitHub repository
-- Go to [GitHub](https://github.com) in our browser.
+> - Go to [GitHub](https://github.com) in our browser.
 We can click the link to the left.
-- Click on the `sharing-github` repository
+> - Click on the `sharing-github` repository
-- Click on the _Upload file_ button
+> - Click on the _Upload file_ button
-- Drag and drop the sample notebook or click the _choose your files_ link to select the sample notebook.
+> - Drag and drop the sample notebook or click the _choose your files_ link to select the sample notebook.
-    - We will see any files that we have uploaded at the bottom of the drag and drop area.
+>    - We will see any files that we have uploaded at the bottom of the drag and drop area.
-- Add a message describing the change we are about to make.
+> - Add a message describing the change we are about to make.
-    - Type "Added sample notebook" in the subject field.
+>    - Type "Added sample notebook" in the subject field.
-    - We can either add the same message below in the extended dwscription or leave it blank.
+>    - We can either add the same message below in the extended dwscription or leave it blank.
-- Click on _Commit changes_ button to complete the uplaod.
+> - Click on _Commit changes_ button to complete the uplaod.
+{: .challenge}

 After commiting the change we should see that there are now two files in the repository: 1) the README and 2) the new sample notebook (as seen in the screenshot below).